Python Client for UmaDB

 Idempotent support for append operations is activated by setting uuid on appended events.

 The metadata field allows storing arbitrary string key-value pairs alongside events.
 This is useful for storing provenance information, correlation IDs, causation IDs, or other contextual data that should be preserved with the event.
 Metadata is stored with the event and returned unchanged when the event is read.
 Each metadata key and value may be up to 65535 bytes long; appending an event with a longer key or value fails with a validation error.
+Appending an event with duplicate metadata keys also fails with a validation error.

 Include in: